 Fabric-Wrapped Planter

 Wrap a planter with fabric in Dad’s favorite colors for a pop of personality.
 This idea combines my love for plants and Dad’s for unique decor.
+Pair it with a DIY Father’s Day mug for the ultimate handmade gift.

 Kid’s Artwork Mug

 Transfer your child’s drawing onto a plain mug for a morning coffee cup that warms the heart.
 It’s a hit in our family, and Dad proudly uses his every day.
+This project is one of our favorite vinyl ideas for Father’s Day gifts.

 DIY Bottle Cap Magnets